farirpgs/fari-games/_games/charge-rpg.md

 ## Game Master & Players

 One person in the group will need to act as the `Game Master`, or `GM`.
-The GM is responsible for the world and the characters that live in it that aren't played by other people at the table.
-We call those characters "non-playable characters", or _NPC_.
+The GM is responsible for the world and the characters that live in it.
+At least those that aren't directly played by the rest of the table.
+We call those characters "non-playable characters", or *NPC*s.

 The rest of the group will be `Players`.
 The players will create a character that will experience compelling stories inside this world.
-We call those player characters, or PC
+We call those player characters, or *PC*s.

-While the GM is usually the main person in charge of the way the world evolves, everyone at the table is in charge of the story.
+While the GM is usually the main person in charge of the way the world changes over time, everyone at the table is in charge of the story.

 This isn't a "GM versus Players" or "GM is god" kind of deal.
 If playing this game was like making a movie, the **GM would be the director** and all the **players would be writers**.

-It's like if all the players and the GM were in a writing room and everyone was contributing to make the story successful and captivating.
+Everyone at the table is contributing to make the story successful and captivating.

 ## Game Structure